nilguncelik/nilguncelik.github.io/_posts/css/2014-04-01-css-architecture.md

 + Prefixr: converts your css to cross browser compatible css.
 + Sublime Text and Coda have plugins for it.

+### Divs and spans

++ Divitus: Using too many divs
+	+ It is usually a sign that your code is poorly structured and overly complicated.
+  + Divs should be used to group related items based on their meaning or function rather than their presentation or layout.
+  + Use the new HTML5 elements when possible.
+  + Unfortunately sometimes you cannot avoid adding an extra non semantic div or span to get the page to display the way you want.

+### Having too many classes

+- If you find yourself adding lots of extraneous classes to your document, it is probably a warning sign that your document is *not well structured*.
+- Instead, think about how these elements differ from each other.
+Often, you will find that the only difference is where they appear on the page.
+- Rather than give these elements different classes, think about applying a class or an ID to one of their ancestors, and then targeting them using a descendant selector.
+- Removing extraneous classes will help simplify your code and reduce page weight.
+Over-reliance on class names is almost never necessary.

 ### Falling back